You’ve met the cloud, right?

 Your work is automatically saved, uploaded, and synced across your devices every time you make a change, so you’ll never have anything other than the most current version of every document or file within your organisation.

 Your data is stored on several Microsoft servers spanning global, redundant, and resilient data centres.
-In the extremely unlikely event that something happened to one of them, there would be at least 1-2 other complete backups available to you.

 We mentioned that Microsoft data centres utilise five levels of enhanced security: